 (source: ts.fi – translation courtesy of Nicole)

 Ferrari have Schuberth as their official helmet partner in F1 and Kimi’s previous Ferrari helmets were all by Schuberth.
 At the Ferrari launch, Kimi used the Schuberth helmet for the official press images.
 Later during winter testing in February, Kimi reverted to Bell.
+For press images, it seems that the Scuberth helmets are used as they are an official partner/sponsor of the Ferrari F1 team.
+However, Kimi reverts back to Bell for driving purposes.

 For 2014, Kimi’s helmet is now predominetly a luminous red that looks orange from the front and has introduced a different colour to his previous helmets – a yellow lining.
 The Iceman logo is remains across the back in yellow over a black strip that leads to the top insignia.